waffle87/cses/introductory_problems/readme.md

 **Input**: The first input line has an integer `t`: the number of tests.
 After this, there are `t` lines, each of which has two integers `a` and `b`: the numbers of coins in the piles.
 (Example: 3`\n`2 1`\n`2 2`\n`3 3)

 **Output**: For each test, print "YES" if you can empty the piles and "NO" otherwise.
 (Example: YES NO YES)

+### Palindrome Reorder
+Given a string, your task is to reorder its letters in such a way that it becomes a palindrome (ie. it reads the same forwards and backwards).

+**Input**: The only input line has a string of length `n` consisting of characters A-Z. (Example: AAAACACBA)

+**Output**: Print a palindrome consisting of the characters of the original string.
+You may print any valid solution.
+If there are no solutions, print "NO SOLUTIONS".
+(Example: AACABACAA)